Trump Holds Thanksgiving Teleconference With Troops Amid Criticism That He Doesn’t Support Military

 Trump has claimed that his “unbelievably busy schedule” has prevented him from visiting troops in a combat zone, though he says that plans to do so are underway.

 “There are things that are being planned.
-We don’t want to talk about it because of–obviously because of security reasons and everything else,” Trump said.
+We don’t want to talk about it because of — obviously because of security reasons and everything else,” Trump said.
 “But there are things that are planned.
 As you know, I was very much opposed to the war in Iraq.”

 The president also announced on Twitter that he has plants to visit the Coast Guard on Thanksgiving in order to thank them for their work.